In order to improve your personal finances, you’ll be forced to make some sacrifices about your spending, living expenses, and how you save money.

 The first step to living stingy is to create a plan.
-This begins with writing down a list with all your goals such as getting out of debt, buying a house or building an emergency fund.
+This begins with writing down a list of all your goals such as getting out of debt, buying a house, or building an emergency fund.

 By focusing on one specific goal, it’ll be easier to create a plan and you’ll also be more motivated to reach it (just that number!).
 It’ll also be easier to decide which sacrifices to make and keep you motivated.

 The next step is to incorporate the plan into your daily routine.
 Do you need to set a spending limit?
 What expenses do you need to re-evaluate and change?

 Take out a bank statement of the previous month and look for expenses you feel you could cut out.

 Maybe you can try brewing your coffee at home instead of buying takeaway, or buying a great crock-pot and cook more at home.

 If you want to keep a very tight budget, you can set a daily spending limit and make sure you don’t go over budget.